jundalisay/spblist/content/en/superphysics/superphysics.md

 By denying metaphysics, the variety of feelings are removed.
 This then leaves only the ego* (the feeling of the self) as the judging factor for the perceptions from sight, touch, sound, taste, and smell.

-> *This is why the Objectivism of Ayn Rand and Utilitarianism of John Stuart Mill (both Westerners) are egotistic compared to the Asian philosophies
+{{< f f="*This is why the Objectivism of Ayn Rand and Utilitarianism of John Stuart Mill (both Westerners) are egotistic compared to the Asian philosophies" >}}

+> By denying metaphysics, only the ego remains as the judging factor

-{{< img src="/graphics/super/5layers1.jpg" alt="Science versus Superphysics" cap="Superphysics is based on the 5 Elements of Greece, Egypt, India and China.
+{{< img src="/graphics/meta/science.png" alt="Science versus Superphysics" cap="Superphysics is based on the 5 Elements of Ancient Greece, Egypt, India and China.
 Physics only knows 3 of these as Electromagnetic, Weak, and Strong Forces.
 Scientists do not know the nature of the Aether and Spacetime.
 This is why there is still no anti-gravity, nor world peace." >}}

 <!-- interprets the five elements of ether, air, fire, water, and earth as the five forces of the standard model as the ether, gravitation, electromagnetism, weak and strong, which we call aethereal, spatial, radiant, radioactive, and material layer, respectively.